Tomo5524/ChatApp/README.md

 #### Introduction

 The MERN stack (**Mongo DB**, **Express.js**, **React.js** and **Node.js**) is a popular stack for building full-stack web-based applications because of its simplicity and ease of use.
 With the explosive popularity and the growing maturity of the JavaScript ecosystem, the MERN stack has been the go-to stack for a large number of web applications.
-<br/><br/>
-This repo consists of a **Chat Application** built with the MERN stack.
-I built this because I wanted to create something user can actually enjoy.
+I built this chat application because I wanted to create something users can actually enjoy.
 <br/><br/>

 This is a full-stack chat application that can be up and running with just a few steps.
 Its frontend is built with [Bootstrap](https://getbootstrap.com/) running on top of React.
 The backend is built with Express.js and Node.js.